-Whether you are going on an overnight adventure or a week-long expedition, when you are looking at the best coolers for camping, you want to find one that will be durable to withstand the outdoors .This include wildlife, most notably bears!
+Whether you are going on an overnight adventure or a week-long expedition, when you are looking at the best coolers for camping, you’ll want to find one that will withstand the outdoors .This include wildlife, most notably bears!
 The best coolers for camping are weatherproof, waterproof, bear proof as well as being able to keep your food cold for long periods of time.

 Jump To> Bear Proof Camping Cooler Reviews

-What Makes a Cooler the Best Cooler For Camping?
+What Makes a Cooler the Best For Camping?

-As the title indicates, camping coolers are coolers which are to be used while camping.
-However, these coolers are not just for camping they can be for many other uses.
+These coolers are not just for camping they can be for many other uses.
 What makes a camping cooler a camping cooler are a few factors seen below, most notably if it is Certified Bear Resistant.
-If you are only camping for a short-time, like just the weekend, then the best camping cooler for you is probably a small one.
-Although it can be smaller, it should still be strong enough to withstand any adverse weather.
-In addition, you want to look for a one that is portable, and if you are camping by yourself, you are able to move it around easily.
-If you are more interested in coolers meant for patios or beach trips and not so much camping, check out our homepage.
+If you are only camping for a short-time, such as the weekend, then a smaller cooler will be more practical.
+However, just because it is on the smaller side, it should still be strong enough to withstand any adverse weather and critters.
+Additionally, you want to look for a one that is portable.
+If you are camping by yourself, you’ll need to be able to move it around easily.

-A great thought to keep in mind when looking at the best coolers for camping for your trip is:
+A few important thoughts to keep in mind when looking at camping coolers are:

 - A small camping cooler (25 quarts) is ideal if you are going on a camping trip by yourself for one or two days.

-- A large camping cooler (45-70 quarts) is ideal if you and a special someone is planning a weeklong camping trip.
+- A large camping cooler (45-70 quarts) is ideal if for a weeklong camping trip.
 It will also work for a family going on a weekend camping trip.

 What are Bear Proof Coolers?

 NOTE: One of the biggest misconceptions with “bear proof coolers” is the belief that latches alone will prevent a bear or other animals from gaining access to your cooler.
 Although some models might provide this, the only way to be certain it to lock your cooler shut.
-Bear proof coolers, also known as grizzly coolers, are coolers that are not only strong enough for wilderness camping trips, but also will protect your food from bears and other animals.
+Bear proof coolers, also known as grizzly proof coolers, are coolers that are not only strong enough for wilderness camping trips, but also will protect your food from bears and other animals.
 Bear proof coolers will keep your perishables safe, and furthermore, will not harm any animals that attempt to consume the coolers (or the contents in the cooler).

-By chance, when animals break into a cooler and eats what’s inside, it could possibly harm or kill them and worse yet create a safety hazard for other campers.
+When animals break into a cooler and eat what’s inside, it could possibly harm or kill them and worse yet create a safety hazard for other campers.
 For this reason, the best bear proof coolers are certified by the Interagency Grizzly Bear Committee (IGBC), an organization that works to preserve the grizzly bear population.
 IGBC certified coolers have been rigorously tested to make sure that your food and drinks are kept safe, and in the event that animals break into your cooler, then they will not be harmed as well.
-These bear proof coolers are the best and have been verified to be resilient and safe.

-If you are considering purchasing a bear proof cooler, below is some information on three of the best bear proof coolers on the market.
+If you are considering purchasing a bear proof cooler, below is information on three of the best bear proof coolers on the market.
 A lot of our readers may be pondering between a Grizzly Cooler vs Yeti, Pelican Vs Yeti OR a Engel vs Yeti all of which have their own reviews.
 Below is only a brief review of our top picks, you can see the full reviews for even more information.

-Well known to camping aficionados for it durable camping products, Yeti has come up with a cooler that will stand the test of any rugged outdoor trip.
-The Yeti Tundra 45 Cooler potentially hosts a number of necessary features for a better prepared camping trip, including a dry goods rack, a rope for easy handling, and non-slip rubber feet.
+Well known to camping aficionados for it durable camping products, Yeti provides a cooler line (the Tundra Series) that will stand the test of any rugged outdoor trip.
+The Yeti Tundra 45 Cooler hosts a number of necessary features for a better prepared camping trip, including a dry goods rack, rope handles for easy handling, and non-slip rubber feet.

-This cooler has long been the favorite among those that take their camping seriously.
+This cooler has long been the favorite among those that take their camping and four wheeling seriously.
 It is made with roto-molded polyethylene, UV resistance, and sturdy insolation, which makes the Yeti Tundra 45 Cooler practically impossible to destroy, meaning, it is IGBC certified.

 This will only be a reasonable choice for a select few as this is one of the BIGGEST camping coolers available.
 However, we felt obliged to include it as we do occasionally hear from those who will be going on a week-long elk, deer or moose hunts.
-If you are planning a long camping trip, the Grizzly 400 White by Grizzly Coolers is one of your best coolers for camping.
+If you are planning a long camping trip, the Grizzly 400 by Grizzly Coolers is one of your best coolers for camping.
 It is constructed to carry everything you need for your camping excursion to your campsite and back.

 If you are going camping by yourself, you have to ask yourself if you want to be lugging around a 90 lbs. cooler.
-Another question to consider about the Grizzly 400 White Cooler is the price.
-While the Engle 58 qt.
-DeepBlue and the Yeti 45 are roughly around the same price, the Grizzly 400 White is about three times the cost of either of them.
-If you’re stuck debating between a Grizzly or a Yeti cooler, we got you covered in our Grizzly VS Yeti Review.
+Another question to consider about the Grizzly 400 Cooler is the price.
+While the Engle 50 qt.
+DeepBlue and the Yeti 45 are roughly around the same price, the Grizzly 400 is about three times the cost of either of them.